winruby UTF8 Fallback for no CodePage

 If the codepage is not found, the Locale falls back to UTF8.

 This is a well known Ruby/Ruby on Rails issue which is described at

 Opened PR: https://github.com/ruby/ruby/pull/2518

-Updated by gabuscus (Gabriel Nagy) 6 months ago
+Updated by gabuscus (Gabriel Nagy) about 3 years ago

 duerst (Martin Dürst) wrote: